ilyasergey/YSC2229/source/index.rst

    Clifford Stein
 2. `Algorithms, 4th edition
    <https://algs4.cs.princeton.edu/home/>`_
    by Robert Sedgewick and Kevin Wayne.
+   `This book is optional, but it has some good examples.`

 ..
    Indices and tables